This is an accordion element with a series of buttons that open and close related content panels.

 What is the Four Course Rule?
 Which courses count toward it?

 The four course rule is in place to prevent too much overlap between majors.
-As a result, no more than four courses from any one department that can count towards the IS Major(e.g., four courses from the Spanish department).
-Cross-listed departments will also count toward the four course rule.
-For example, African 277 is cross-listed with many departments.
-If you are concerned with the number of Poli Sci courses you are taking, you should be aware that African 277, because it’s crosslisted with Poli Sci, will also count toward the four course limit of courses taken in the Poli Sci department.
-Students should note that the IS Major prerequisites are not counted toward the four course rule.
+As a result, no more than four courses from any one department that can count towards the IS Major (e.g., four courses from the Spanish department can count toward IS Major requirements).

 I noticed some courses exist on multiple lists.
 Can a course count twice in the major?

 Courses may appear on multiple lists.
 For example all of the Track Core courses for an Option will also appear on that Option’s Issues list.
 The course will not count for both Track Cores and Issues, rather it’ll fulfill one requirement or the other.
 Track Cores will fill first, then when the Track Core requirement has been fulfilled, the course will appear under your Issues requirement in the DARS.
-The reason for the duplication is so you may take more than two Track Cores if you wish.
+The reason for the duplication is so you may take more than two Track Core courses if you wish.

 Can I use IS Major classes to satisfy University General Education Requirements? (e.g. Com B, Quant B, or Science)